Highlands Ranch Metro District

 Dad Clark Gulch Channel Stabilization

-Construction is expected to begin in fall 2024 on the stabilization of Dad Clark Gulch from the bridge below Toepfer Park to Highlands Ranch Parkway.
+Construction is expected to begin in December 2025 on the stabilization of Dad Clark Gulch from Summit View Parkway to Wildcat Reserve Parkway.
 The Highlands Ranch Metro District, in conjunction with Mile High Flood District, has designed improvements in Dad Clark Gulch as part of the Metro District Stormwater Master Plan.
 The goals of this plan are to restore, stabilize, improve, and protect the drainage ways in our open space.

 Click here to read more details about this project.